yestab335/Text-to-Speech-Web-Application/README.md

     * Voice
     * Rate
     * Language
-* I added listeners on the control buttons to control the *SppechSynthesisUtterance* instance when they are clicked
+* I added listeners on the control buttons to control the *SpeechSynthesisUtterance* instance when they are clicked
     * Start
     * Pause
     * Resume